-Automatically download new podcasts from this site to your mp3 player or other portable device by subscribing to the RSS feed.
-What is RSS?
+Automatically download new podcasts from this site to your mp3 player or other portable device by subscribing to the RSS

 Click on the orange RSS icon and copy the URL or shortcut into your feed reader.

 Also of interest...

 An interview with Sayeed

 Choudhury, Associate Director

 for Library Digital Programs and

 Hodson Director of the Digital

 Knowledge Center at the

 Sheridan Libraries.
 Sayeed was

 interviewed by Matt Pasiewicz at

 the 2005 Fall Task Force Meeting